ebi-gene-expression-group/atlas-gtex-bulk/README.md

 For batch run
 once we have aggregate rule in place we can utilise following batch command to run few samples at a time `snakemake -s Snakefile --cores 2 --batch <merge-rule>=[1-n]/<n>`

+## test-data
+At the moment some publicly available alignment (BAM) files are available in test-data directory. for further analysis of iRAP/ISL pipeline more data can be downloaded following [iRAP setup data](https://github.com/nunofonseca/irap/wiki/7-Quick-Example#setup-the-data) Wiki